Is your WordPress blog load slow?

 Have you experienced the performance issue due to slower loading?

 I have seen some bloggers facing this problem with their WordPress blogs.
 They are finding an excellent way to decrease the load time and improve performance.
 I would suggest you clean up the database by using WP Sweep or WP-Optimize WordPress plugin

 Nearly half of all visitors will leave a mobile site if the pages don’t load within 3 seconds-Google

 What do readers want?
 They want a site with high loading speed they don’t wait for a few seconds.
 Most users move to the next site if your blog failed to load as expected.

 Why does this happen?

 The primary reason for this slowness in loading your blog is image size in your blog post if you are uploading the HD images having a size of more than 1 MB then apparently your blog loads slowly.

 How to get rid of this issue?

 One way to improve your page loading time is to compress all images.
 Compressing the images will not assure that your blog speed will improve, but it will enhance your blog performance.

-If you are using WordPress for your blog, then I have a great plugin to do the above all task in one click.
+If you are using WordPress for your blog, then I have a great plugin to do the above all tasks in one click.

 Getting started with WP Smush